Ambedkar Stadium

-In October 2022, I-League side Rajasthan United announced that they will use Ambedkar Stadium as home ground due to unavailability of prominent stadium in their state.
+In October 2022, the I-League side Rajasthan United announced that they will use Ambedkar Stadium as home ground due to unavailability of prominent stadium in their state.

 History

 Renovation

 In 2007, the stadium was renovated and floodlights were installed.
 In August 2007 the stadium hosted its first tournament under floodlights, the Nehru Cup International Football Tournament 2007.

 Controversy

 At the start of the 2010–11 I-League season Indian Arrows were expected to play its I-League matches at the stadium, but due to the stadium owners, the Municipal Corporation of Delhi (MCD), holding non-sporting events on the pitch the pitch forced Arrows to play their matches at the Tau Devi Lal Stadium in Gurgaon.

+Renovation to meet International standards

+In 2024, plans were issued by the Delhi Soccer Association to revamp the stadium at an estimated cost of ₹5 crore.
+The revamped stadium will be equipped with dressing rooms, toilets, cafeterias and media centres.